 Note that I am still using regular yeast, so this isn’t any pure kind of sourdough.
 I’m not a purist.
 For a wild yeast strong enough to rise bread, you’d have to feed it and grow it out several times.
 This ‘just leave it on the counter’ method is a quick and easy way to get a delicious half-soured bread.
 In our cool home (avg 65 degrees) I thaw my sprouted wheat two full days before I want to bake the bread, that seems to give the right amount of tang.

 One last thing– in my experience with whole wheat sourdoughs, I find that they often get a very odd smell.
 It doesn’t necessarily smell like deliciously tangy sourdough.
-Mine usually smells kind of gross actually, not rotten but just strangely musty.
+Mine often smells downright weird, not rotten but just strangely musty.
 Somehow in the baking process that musty smell nevertheless turns into yummy sourdough flavor.
 I do feel the need to stress however that if you suspect your soured dough is actually rotten or bad, please do not eat it!

 The Juicer Story